StanfordVL/perls2/demos/README.md

 The parameters general to all demos are listed here:

+    --world     (str): (Optional) World to use for demo (Bullet or Real).
+If not defined, spec from config yaml file is used.
     --ctrl_type (str): Controller type for the demo.
     --demo_type (str): Type of demo to perform.
     --test_fn (str): RobotInterface function environment will use to perform actions.
 Specific to controller type.